Deleting data

 Response interpretation

-A delete stage takes the input from the previous pipeline stages, processes the deletions and returns the concepts left from the input.
-All the deleted concepts are not shown in the output.
+A delete stage takes the input from the previous pipeline stages, processes the deletions and returns the concepts remaining from the input.
+Deleted concepts are not shown in the produced output row.
 This way, another pipeline stage can take this as an input and continue data processing.

 For example, the example of a user